Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

 * **Remove:** Delete the animtion from the POI.

 * **Name**: The name is used for one of two purposes:
-  * **Chained animations:** Usually this is simply alphanumeric name that you can use in a chained series of animations, e.g. when one animation finishes, a following animation with that Name should start.
+  * **Chained animations:** Give your animation a name if you want it to be a **following animation,** i.e. it should start when a preceding animation ends.
+This way you can make a chained series of animations.
-    * Give the following animation a Name, and also enter that Name in the **Followed by** field of the preceding animation.
+    * You also need to enter that same following animation's name in the **Followed by** field of the preceding animation.
     * **The named following animations can even be in other POIs in the same layer!"**
-  * **Websites:** If the name is of the form **openUrl:https://www.mywebsite.com/** when the animation starts, that webpage will open up in a new, separate web browser window.
+  * **Websites:** If the name is of the form **openUrl:https://www.mywebsite.com/** that website will open up in a new, separate web browser window when the animation starts.
     * NOTE: The new browser window will be in the foreground, covering up the AR app running in the background!
 You need to close the browser window or bring the AR app to the foreground to continue looking at AR content.
-    * You can also enter this openUrl call in the **Followed by** field, see below.
+    * Alternatively, you can enter this openUrl call in the **Followed by** field (see below), so that when a preceding animation ends, the website will be opened.

 (Click on the image below to see a larger version.)